 Using population figures, data relating to the number of licensed drivers, data on the annual mileages they drive, and crash data, Maycock (2001) has forecast the number of fatalities and serious injuries among UK older driver groups for the period 1998-2022.
 The results of the forecasts show that during this period the number of fatal and serious casualties among older male drivers will decline, whereas the number of fatal and serious casualties among older female drivers will increase (see Table 4).
 The yearly rates of decline and increase differ by age-group: the older the age-group, the smaller the decline for male drivers and the larger the increase for female drivers.
-The increase of fatalities and serious injuries among older female drivers is caused by the expected future growth in the number of drivers in this group (see driving licences).
+The increase of fatalities and serious injuries among older female drivers is caused by the expected future growth in the number of drivers in this group (see Section 4.2).
 These forecasts show that the number of casualties among older drivers will decrease less than the number of casualties among younger drivers, leading to a larger share of casualties among older drivers.
 The same trend was predicted for the Netherlands by Davidse (2000, 2007).

-•

 Male drivers Female drivers

-60-64 -3.5% -2.0%
+60-64 -3,5% -2,0%

-65-69 -4.0% -1.8%
+65-69 -4,0% -1,8%

-70-74 -3.1% -0.8%
+70-74 -3,1% -0,8%

-75-79 -2.9% 0.0%
+75-79 -2,9% 0,0%

-80-84 -2.1% 0.9%
+80-84 -2,1% 0,9%

+85-89 -1,6% 2,2%

+90+ -0,8% 4,2%

-Table 4: Predicted yearly rates of increase or decrease of the number of fatal and serious casualties in the period 1998-2022 in the UK
+Table 4: Predicted yearly rates of increase or decrease of the number of fatal and serious casualtiesin the period 1998-2022 in the UK